sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

    An application *raises* an alarm when it encounters a faulty condition by sending an event with action: *raise*.
    After the application recovers from the condition, that alarm is *cleared* by sending an event with action: *clear*.
    An operator could *acknowledge* an alarm.
-This indicates that the user is aware of the faulty condition.
+This indicates that the operator is aware of the faulty condition.

-   System LED can be deduced from the severities of alarms.
+   The set of alarms and their severities informs overall health of various applications of the system and System LED can be deduced from alarms.
-   An acknowledged alarm should be taken out of consideration from deciding system LED state.
+   An acknowledged alarm means that operator is aware of the condition so, acknowledged alarm should be taken out of consideration from deciding system LED state.

 Both events and alarms get recorded in the EVENT_DB.